petermr/dictionary/ethics_statement_project/project_workflow.md

 When working with labelled sections, we can easily filter ethics statements from the rest of the sections - using glob.
 We, then, employ [spaCy](https://spacy.io/) to extract named entities (i.e., the ethics committees) and [`pke`](https://github.com/boudinfl/pke) for extracting key phrases.
 At this point, we can feed the data to Wikidata.

-By feeding the information to Wikidata, we can use SPARQLWrapper to get all the ethics committees and key phrases into `ami` dictionaries (XML).
+By feeding the information to Wikidata, we can use SPARQLWrapper to get all the ethics committees and key phrases converted into `ami` dictionaries (XML).
 The dictionaries can help us retrieve ethics statements from unlabelled sections.
 Like before, we can use spaCy and `pke` to extract, potentially, new ethics committees and more key phrases.

 Retrieve information -> extract information -> use extracted information to retrive information -> extract more information